 Weight: 1.6 oz | 45 grams

-This power bank can recharge your smartphone up to two times on your next trek, which will allow you to access digital maps, take photos, and message loved ones for days on end.
-Coming in at $10, this battery bank is an inexpensive piece of gear that should be on any budget backpacker’s list.
+This power bank can recharge your smartphone up to two times on your next trek, which’ll allow you to access digital maps, take photos, and message loved ones for days on end.
+Coming in at around $10, this battery bank is an inexpensive piece of gear that should be on any budget backpacker’s list.

 USB Cable: Startech 6″

 Packing your unnecessarily long charging cable from home is inefficient.
 Instead, bring a mini USB cord that weighs nothing and won’t get tangled in your bag.
 Ultralight backpacking is about shedding unnecessary weight at every turn, and this six-inch cable will help you do just that.